nixu-corp/aet/README.md

 ## Description ##
 The purpose of this software is to make the testing of Android applications in a virtual environment easier, by providing a script that hides the signs of the emulator.
+The toolkit has been upgraded and has now a root detection evasion module as well.
 It also includes a tool setup part that should be used when first using the software.
 It installs all the necessary tools and setups a basic unmodified environment.

 ## Prerequisites ##
+* Only supported for **64-bit**
 * A [Bash][1] shell
 * Install Java; [Oracle's Java][2] or [OpenJDK][3]
 * Install [XMLStarlet][4]